Permissible Communications: Waiting Period

 Quick Answer

-The waiting period permits oral offers and three categories of written communications: tombstone announcements that briefly describe the deal, the preliminary (red herring) prospectus that takes indications of interest, and the free-writing prospectus (FWP) framework that permits additional written marketing material subject to legending and filing rules.
-Road shows are permitted live; pre-recorded electronic road shows for IPOs have their own filing carve-out.
+The waiting period permits oral offers and three written categories: tombstone announcements describing the deal, the preliminary (red herring) prospectus that takes indications of interest, and the free-writing prospectus (FWP) framework, which allows added marketing material subject to legending and filing rules.
+Live road shows are permitted; pre-recorded electronic IPO road shows have their own filing carve-out.

 The waiting period is when the deal team takes its show on the road.
 Filing has happened, but the registration statement is not effective yet.
 Sales remain prohibited, but oral and certain written marketing is open.